touzet/pampa/README.md

 # PAMPA

-PAMPA (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software program designed to efficiently manage a wide range of tasks related to handling ZooMS (Zooarcheological by Mass Spectrometry) data through the usage of marker peptides.
+PAMPA (Protein Analysis by Mass Spectrometry for Ancient Species) is a versatile software suite designed to efficiently manage a wide range of tasks related to  ZooMS (Zooarcheological by Mass Spectrometry) data.

 It consists of three primary scripts:
-  - pampa_light: enables fast and easy species identification from mass spectra,
+  - pampa_light: enables fast and easy species identification from mass spectra with marker peptides.
   - pampa_classify:  also dedicated to taxonomic assignment, with a comprehensive range of advanced options,
   - pampa_craft: to build custom sets of marker peptides.